 There is an option that enables you to activate the VPN automatically when you start Windows, and it’s also possible to toggle between different protocols depending on your security needs.

 One of the most important security features on Surfshark is the kill switch.
 This enables you to disconnect from the internet automatically if your VPN connection is severed.
-And we did have a few issues with it.

 You'll find the full rundown of Surfshark’s logging policy on its FAQ page, but in brief, the service doesn’t collect IP addresses, internet activity history, VPN server location history, bandwidth usage, information regarding sessions, or timestamps.